 Implement faster with autocompletion and get instant feedback with compile-time and runtime validation.

 No you don’t!
 You can adopt Avo and benefit from the data design and developer tools without changing your implementation method at all.
-If you want to adopt codegen we recommend a gradual approach where you use codegen to fix issues in your current implementation and implement new tracking.
-Read more in our docs.
+If you want to adopt Codegen we recommend a gradual approach where you use Codegen to fix issues in your current implementation and implement new tracking.
+Read more on using Codegen alongside existing tracking in our docs.

 In-app debuggers are available both on mobile and web.
 The mobile debuggers are open source and available whether you are using codegen or not.
 Supported mobile platforms are Android, iOS and React Native.

-The web debugger is currently only available with codegen and is supported for TypeScript, JavaScript, ReasonML and ReScript.
+The web debugger is currently only available with Codegen and is available for TypeScript, JavaScript, and Rescript.